Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/route-transitions-react-router.md

 ## Conclusion

-We've learned how to use Pose with Reach Router to do a quick and simple fade transition, as well as animating across children to provide unique effects for every page.
+We've learned how to use Pose with React Router to do a quick and simple fade transition, as well as animating across children to provide unique effects for every page.

 We've also seen how posed components can be used not only to animate, but to sequence the animations of their children.